Skip to main content

 Judy Heflin

 Performance optimization is a key challenge in deploying AI inference workloads, especially when balancing factors like accuracy, latency, and cost.
-In this tutorial, we'll show you how to benchmark MAX Serve on an NVIDIA H100 GPU, using a Python script to evaluate key metrics, including the following:
+In this tutorial, we'll show you how to benchmark a Gemma 3 endpoint using the max benchmark command.
+This tool provides key metrics to evaluate the performance of the model server, including:

 • Request throughput